-This role applies to paid, unpaid, volunteer, casual, agency and self-employed workers and all adults outside the school workforce.
-They capture concerns, allegations or offences; this can include concerns about their own personal life, e.g incidents of domestic violence or child protection concerns relating to their own family.
+This role applies to paid, unpaid, volunteer, casual, agency staff including supply teachers and self-employed workers.
+The LADO captures concerns, allegations or offences; this can include concerns about the adult's own personal life, e.g. incidents of domestic violence or child protection concerns relating to their own family.

-If there is an allegation against the Headteacher then concerns should be reported directly to the Chair of Governors and DO.
+If there is an allegation against the Headteacher then concerns should be reported directly to the Chair of Governors and LADO.

-The DO is involved from the initial phase of the allegation through to the conclusion of the case.
+The LADO is involved from the initial phase of the allegation through to the conclusion of the case.
 They will provide advice, guidance and help to determine whether the allegation sits within the scope of the procedures.
-Schools should seek advice from the DO as soon as an allegation is made.
+Schools should seek advice from the LADO as soon as an allegation is made.

-The DO coordinates information-sharing with the right people and will also monitor and track any investigation, with the aim to resolve it as quickly as possible - The DO for Northumberland is Adam Hall.
+The LADO coordinates information-sharing with the right people and will also monitor and track any investigation, with the aim to resolve it as quickly as possible - The LADO for Northumberland is Adam Hall.